-Bipolar disorder is a brain disorder that causes unusual shifts in mood, energy, and activity levels, as well as the inability to perform everyday tasks.
-Bipolar disorder, which affects about 6 million people in the US alone, is marked by periods of unusually intense emotions, including alternating episodes of mania and depression.1 During a manic episode, the person feels restless, energized, and agitated.
-They often talk abnormally fast, have racing thoughts, and engage in reckless behaviors.
-During a depressive episode, the person feels very sad, hopeless, empty, and tired.
-They have abnormal sleep and eating patterns, have low energy, and sometimes contemplate suicide.
-Clearly these two episodes are vastly different, and with each lasting for days, weeks, or even months, the person may feel like they are on an emotional rollercoaster.
-Additionally, a person might experience symptoms of both mania and depression simultaneously in a period referred to as a mixed state (see picture).
-With the help of medication and therapy, many people are able to decrease the intensity of their manic and/or depressive episodes and minimize their mood swings.
+Bipolar disorder is a mental illness that causes severe shifts in mood, energy, and activity levels and can affect one’s ability to perform everyday tasks.
+Bipolar disorder affects about 6 million people in the US alone, and is marked by periods of extreme, intense emotions in the form of alternating episodes of mania and depression.1 During a manic episode, a person can feel restless, energized, and agitated.
+They might also talk unusually fast, have racing thoughts, and engage in reckless behaviors during one of these episodes.
+During a depressive episode, a person can feel very sad, hopeless, empty, and tired.
+It is common for people in this state to experience abnormal sleep and eating patterns, have low energy, and sometimes even contemplate suicide.
+Because these two kinds of episodes are vastly different and can each vary in duration from hours to even months, the person experiencing them may feel like they are on an emotional rollercoaster.
+Additionally, a person with bipolar disorder might experience symptoms of both mania and depression simultaneously.
+With the help of medication and therapy, many people are able to decrease the intensity of their manic and depressive episodes, as well as minimize their mood swings.
 Bipolar disorder is a life-long mental illness that can affect many aspects of a person’s life, including their sex life.2

 Sex During a Manic Phase

-During a manic phase, people often feel indestructible and not concerned with the consequences of their actions.
-Because mania is often marked by impulsive behavior, it is important to understand sexual behavior during a manic phase, and the implications that such impulsive behavior can have.
-Although hypersexuality may not initially sound like something to be concerned about, it is often one of the most destructive and challenging aspects of bipolar disorder.4 It is not uncommon for manic people to experience a significant increase in sex drive that they feel cannot be satisfied, leading them to engage in impulsive and risky sexual behaviors.
+During a manic phase, people can feel indestructible and may be particularly unaware of the consequences of their actions.
+Because mania is often marked by impulsive behavior, it is important to understand sexual behavior during a manic phase and the implications that such impulsive behavior can have.
+Although hypersexuality may not initially sound like something to be concerned about, it is often one of the most destructive and challenging aspects of bipolar disorder.4 It is not uncommon for people going through a manic episode to experience a significant increase in sex drive which they do not feel can be be satisfied, leading them to engage in impulsive and risky sexual behaviors.

-These behaviors can lead to unwanted pregnancy, contraction of a STI, and can destroy relationships.
-Bipolar people in a manic episode may also masturbate or use pornography more frequently than they do in non-manic phases.3 These markers of hypersexuality are more common in women than men and affect about 57% of people in manic episodes, according to a meta-analysis of the few studies that have been conducted on the topic.4
+Such behaviors include (but are not limited to) having unprotected sex with multiple partners or strangers, one night stands, and extramarital affairs, or cheating.
+These behaviors can lead to unwanted pregnancy or contraction of an STI, and they can destroy relationships as well.
+People with bipolar disorder who are experiencing a manic episode may also masturbate or use pornography more frequently than they do in non-manic phases.3 These markers of hypersexuality are more common in women than men and affect about 57% of people in manic episodes, according to a meta-analysis of the few studies that have been conducted on the topic.4

-If a person experiences bipolar hypersexuality and finds that it is causing problems in their life, they should talk to a doctor.
-Medication and therapy, which help manage the underlying bipolar disorder, can help mediate hypersexuality.
-Because bipolar hypersexuality can put a significant strain on relationships, partners are encouraged to seek counseling and speak with a therapist about any problems or difficulties they are experiencing.3
+If a person experiences bipolar disorder-induced hypersexuality and finds that it is causing problems in their life, they could benefit from talking to a doctor.
+Medication and therapy, which help manage the underlying bipolar disorder, can help mediate hypersexuality that is brought on by manic episodes.
+Because this kind of hypersexuality can put a significant strain on relationships, partners are encouraged to seek counseling and speak with a therapist about any problems or difficulties they may be experiencing.3

 Sex During a Depressive Phase

-During a depressive phase, some people lose interest in sex completely, or they feel like they do not have enough energy to become aroused and engage in sexual activities.
-This lowered sex drive during a depressive episode, especially if it occurs right after a period of mania marked by hypersexuality, can confuse partners and leave them feeling frustrated, confused, and rejected.
-Depression can also lead to sexual difficulties, including erectile dysfunction and delayed ejaculation in men.5 On the other hand, some people may turn towards sexual activities as a way to help dull the pain, just as many others turn to drugs or alcohol.
+During a depressive phase, some people lose interest in sex completely or feel like they do not have enough energy to become aroused and engage in sexual activities.
+This lowered sex drive during a depressive episode can confuse partners and leave them feeling frustrated, confused, and rejected, especially if the lower sex drive occurs right after a period of mania-induced hypersexuality.
+This depression can also lead to physiological sexual difficulties, such as erectile dysfunction and delayed ejaculation in men.5 Conversely, some people experiencing a depressive episode may turn towards sexual activities as a way to help dull the pain, just as many others might turn to drugs or alcohol.

 Treatments for Bipolar and their Effects on Sex Life